-9.3 Inspection checks
+9.3 Inspection Checks

-The following table lists inspection checks that should be performed by the user and their intervals.
-If the mobility device fails to pass one of the inspection checks, refer to the chapter indicated or contact your authorized Invacare provider.
+The following tables list inspection checks that should be performed by the user and their intervals.
+If the mobility device fails to pass one of the inspection checks, refer to the chapter indicated or contact your authorised Invacare provider.
 A more comprehensive list of inspection checks and instructions for maintenance work can be found in the service manual for this device, which can be obtained from Invacare.
-That manual, however, is intended to be used by trained and authorized service technicians, and describes tasks which are not intended to be performed by the user.
+That manual, however, is intended to be used by trained and authorised service technicians, and describes tasks which are not intended to be performed by the user.